-After getting acclimated in my new hotel room, I spent my first day in Shanghai learning about water.
+After getting acclimated to my new hotel room, I spent my first day in Shanghai learning about water.
 Just a fun fact, the Chinese character for water is 水 (Shuǐ).
 It symbolizes a stream with whirlpools on both sides.
 Because the tap water in China is not good for you, many people (particularly foreigners) rely on bottled water to stay hydrated.

 Upon arrival, we were told that when it rains, we should take cover because our skin is not used to the quality of the water here.
-Due to the severe pollution in China, there is a high possibility that the acid rain will cause skin rashes.
+Due to the severe pollution in China, there is a high possibility that acid rain will cause skin rashes.

 At Nestle, we were walked through the factory and shown how water bottles are made.
 With our professional lab coats and steel-toed shoe covers, we were ready to walk the factory and learn how water bottles are manufactured.